apify/apify-sdk-js/packages/actor-scraper/puppeteer-scraper/README.md

     // EXPOSED OBJECTS
     page, // Puppeteer.Page object.
-    request, // Apify.Request object.
+    request, // Crawlee.Request object.
-    response, // Response object holding the status code and headers. crawler, // Reference to the crawler object, with access to `browserPool`, `autoscaledPool`, and more globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations log, // Reference to Apify.utils.log
+    response, // Response object holding the status code and headers. crawler, // Reference to the crawler object, with access to `browserPool`, `autoscaledPool`, and more globalStore, // Represents an in memory store that can be used to share data across pageFunction invocations log, // Reference to Crawlee.utils.log
     Apify, // Reference to the full power of Apify SDK.

     // EXPOSED FUNCTIONS
-    setValue, // Reference to the Apify.setValue() function. getValue, // Reference to the Apify.getValue() function. saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.
+    setValue, // Reference to the Actor.setValue() function. getValue, // Reference to the Actor.getValue() function. saveSnapshot, // Saves a screenshot and full HTML of the current page to the key value store. skipLinks, // Prevents enqueueing more links via Pseudo URLs on the current page. enqueueRequest, // Adds a page to the request queue.